 Many young patients experience dental crowding which requires tooth extraction.
 The cause of this crowding may be attributed to baby teeth not falling out in time for adult teeth to grow in, preparation of the mouth for orthodontia, and the presence of extra teeth.
 All of these will prevent the healthy, normal teeth from growing properly.

-If you are in need of a tooth extraction, we encourage you to contact either of our office locations in Pineville or Steele Creek, Charlotte, NC.
+If you are in need of a tooth extraction, we encourage you to contact either of our office locations in Charlotte, NC, or our office in Fort Mill, SC.
 Our friendly office staff is happy to assist you in scheduling an initial consultation and our highly qualified surgical staff will ensure that you are comfortable and informed throughout the entire process.
 Find out if general extraction is right for you.